This post contains affiliate links. Please read our disclosure policy.

 Yes, they do!
 Once your muffins are completely cool, stash them in an airtight container and freeze them for up to 6 months.
 Allow the muffins to thaw at room temperature before reheating and enjoying.

-More Delicious Whole Grain Recipes
+More Delicious Fresh Milled Recipes

 - Cinnamon Sugar Bagels

-- Whole Grain Puff Pancakes
+- Freshly Milled Puff Pancakes

-- Whole Grain Chocolate Chip Cookies
+- Chocolate Chip Cookies with Fresh Milled Flour

 Equipment